 • Concerns about possible future development of the site (as distinct from the actual development which is currently being proposed);

-• Any effect on the value of neighbouring properties
+• Any effect on the value of your property or of other neighbouring properties

 Planning decisions are never taken in a vacuum.
 The officers or councillors who determine a planning application do not just do so on a whim.
 They are required by law to determine such matters in accordance with “the Development Plan”, unless material considerations indicate otherwise.

-Among the material considerations which a Council must also take into account is ministerial policy and guidance, set out in the National Planning Policy Framework (the NPPF), as revised in June 2018.
+Among the material considerations which a Council must also take into account is ministerial policy and guidance, set out in the National Planning Policy Framework (the NPPF), as currently revised.
 [In Wales, there is a single document – ‘Planning Policy – Wales’ and a series of Technical Advice Notes on specific topics.]
-The NPPF is of considerable importance in areas where a Local Plan has not yet been adopted by the local planning authority.
+The NPPF is of considerable importance in areas where a Local Plan has not yet been adopted by the local planning authority or where it has become out-of-date.
 It has led to numerous appeals being allowed for housing developments where the local council cannot demonstrate that it has a committed 5-year land supply for housing.

 In addition, there is also online Planning Practice Guidance (PPG) published by the government, and revised and updated from time to time.
 This has replaced numerous government circulars which previously gave guidance on various procedural matters and other aspects of the planning system.

-There was a time when most planning applications would be determined by a committee or sub-committee of the elected councillors.
+There was a time when most planning applications were determined by a committee or sub-committee of the elected councillors.
 Now, however, many of these applications are decided by the Council’s officers under powers which have been delegated to them by the Council.

 However, most Councils have a mechanism which enables planning applications which might otherwise have been dealt with by the officers under delegated powers to be referred to a committee or sub-committee of the authority’s elected members instead.
 The precise way in which these rules work varies from one Council to another, but it usually involves at least one member of the Council (such as a Councillor for the ward in which the application site lies) requesting that the application be referred to committee for determination.
 In some cases, this will happen automatically if a Councillor has requested it; in other cases it may depend on the decision of the Chairman of the committee as to whether or not it will be referred to committee.